What To Do After Sexual Misconduct Occurs:

 The information contained in this website is accurate as of the publication date.
 This information is intended for use as an overview of issues related to sexual misconduct and resources available to those affected by sexual misconduct.
 See the Cornell College Sexual Misconduct Policy for the complete policy.

-Cornell College defines "sexual misconduct" as including sexual assault (any non-consensual sexual contact), sexual harassment, stalking, and sexual exploitation.
-Sexual misconduct includes a variety of behaviors, such as unwanted sexual touching, unwanted sexual intercourse, pervasive and unwelcome comments or jokes of a sexual nature, and engaging in peeping Tommery.
+Cornell College defines "sexual misconduct" as including sexual harassment, quid pro quo conduct, unwelcome conduct, sexual assault (inlcuding any non-consensual sexual act directed against another person, rape, sodomy, sexual assault with an object, fondling, incest, statutory rape), domestic violence, dating/relationship violence, and stalking.
+Sexual misconduct includes a variety of behaviors, such as unwanted sexual touching, unwanted sexual penetration, engaging in sexual acts with someone who is incapacitated, and pervasive and unwelcome comments or jokes of a sexual nature.

-"Consent" includes actions or words that indicate a willingness to participate in mutually agreed upon sexual activity.
-Consent can be withdrawn at any time.
-There is no consent when sexual contact or intercourse results from force, threat, coercion, or intimidation.
-There is no consent when sexual contact or intercourse is with a person who is unable to give consent, say "no," or otherwise resist for any reason, including the effects of alcohol or drugs, because the person is asleep or unconscious, is disabled, or has other mental or physical conditions.
+"Consent" includes conscious, mutually understandable words or actions that convey a willingness to participate in mutually agreed upon sexual activity.
+Consent can be withdrawn by either party at any time.
+There is no consent when sexual contact results from force, threat, coercion, or intimidation.
+There is no consent when sexual contact is with a person who is unable to give consent, say "no," or otherwise resist for any reason, including incapacitation due to alcohol or drugs, because the person is asleep or unconscious, is disabled, is under the age of consent, or has other temporary or permanent mental or physical conditions.
+Silence, non-communication, or lack of protest or resistance should never be interpreted as consent.

 OPTIONS